Jonahbui/fender/README.md

 # Fender
 The fender is a robot used in a delivery service provided within the Engineering Research Building (ERB) at The University of Texas at Alrington (UTA).
-It is accessible for usage using this website(repo)](https://github.com/Jonahbui/fender-web-app)
+It is accessible for usage using this [repository](https://github.com/Jonahbui/fender-web-a).
+A hardware schematics can be found in this repository as well, if necessary.

 ### Table of Contents